Quenching Your Curiosity

 We are committed to ingredient and sourcing transparency, so it’s no secret that our beverages do indeed use USDA Certified Organic cane sugar.
 Tractor’s craft sodas and refreshers are meant to be one of life’s little rewards — a bold-flavored treat to be enjoyed when you’re out for a nice meal and want to wash it down with something equally special and just as delicious.

 And sugar is only part of the story.
 What matters more than natural sweetness is the ingredients we won’t use, like high-fructose corn syrup, fruit treated with synthetic pesticides, synthetic flavors, food coloring, and, most of all, artificial sweeteners, which the World Health Organization has linked to an increased risk of diabetes, heart disease, and even mortality.
-Research shows that some artificial sweeteners like saccharin, sucralose, and stevia can change the composition of your gut microbiome and even induce glucose intolerance.
+Research shows that some artificial sweeteners like saccharin, and sucralose can change the composition of your gut microbiome and even induce glucose intolerance.
 If artificial sweeteners hamper the growth of good bacteria, you may wind up with an imbalanced gut, which can lead to symptoms like cramping, gas and bloating as well as a weakened immune system.*

 Instead, we create drinks that lead with clean ingredients, combining real organic fruits with natural botanicals and unique herbs and spices from nutmeg and lemongrass to cardamom and coriander – tastes that are enhanced by a hint of natural sweetness.
 Those are the ingredients that deserve all the attention, and they’re what make Tractor beverages drinks to feel good about.